voschezang/coding-handbook/collaboration/scrum-guide.md

 - `aaA bbB ccC`: release less frequently, but with focus.
 - `abc abc ABC`: stack up WIP and release them after the third sprint (anti-pattern).

-The size or weight of PBIs is a proxy for the effort required to finish it.
-It can be expressed in e.g. FTE hours or complexity.
-If all PBIs have a comparable size then it becomes easier to predict when work is finished, even while taking into account uncertainty.
+The **size** or weight of PBIs is a proxy for the effort required to finish it.
+It can be expressed in e.g. FTE hours, complexity or uncertainty.
+If all PBIs have a comparable size then it becomes easier to predict when work is finished, even in uncertain contexts.
 In order to make accurate estimations a confidence interval based on historical data is vital.

+- Time-based estimation.
+Based on the amount of resources available.
+- Complexity-based estimation.
+Independent of the amount of resources.

 ### Commitments